 Winning the office chili contest is an annual objective for my husband.
 Eddie has a really great, very meaty chili recipe that he’s been perfecting over time.
-Last year his chili took first place and time before he came in second.
+Last year Eddie’s chili took first place and time before he came in second.
 In both cases the contest was decided by one vote and in both cases the other contender was his colleague Dean.
 When Dean’s white chicken chili took first place, Eddie came home with his empty pot a bit dispirited by his second place status but couldn’t stop raving about the winning chili.
-I said “let’s invite Dean over for chili — his chili!
+I said “let’s invite Dean over for chili — his chili!”

 There are multiple layers of delicious flavor and spice in Dean’s chicken chili.
 The first layer is baked right into the chicken.
 Cumin, chile powder, a bit of cayenne and salt are spread over boneless chicken breasts and they go into a 350ºF oven for 30 minutes.

 While they bake you can get the rest of the chili cooking – onions, garlic, beans, broth, chili peppers, spices.
 The cooked chicken is shredded and simmered for a bit with everything else.